Molecule Generation for Drug Design: a Graph Learning Perspective: Preliminaries and Problem Formulation

 \section{Preliminaries and Problem Formulation}

 In this section, we first introduce graph-based molecule representation.
-Then, we formally formulate the problem of molecule generation and optimization task, respectively.
+Then, we formally formulate the problem of molecule generation task.

-\subsection{Graph-based Molecule Representation}
+\subsection{\textbf{Graph-based Molecule Representation}}

-Graph-based molecule representation uses molecule graph $G = (V, E)$ to model molecule, where $V$ is the graph's node set mapping to atoms constituting a molecule and $E$ is denotes the graph's edge set mapping to chemical bonds, with $|V| = n$ and $|E| = m$.
+In the field of Graph-based molecule representation~\citep{yang2022learning,guo2023survey,yang2023molerec}, it is common to use a graph $G = (V, E)$ to model a molecule, where $V$ is the graph's node set mapping to atoms constituting a molecule and $E$ is denotes the graph's edge set mapping to chemical bonds, with $|V| = n$ and $|E| = m$.
 In molecule graph, nodes are sometimes representing atomic types from the periodic table, or representing certain kinds of molecule fragments.
 The node feature matrix $\mathbf{X}$ characterizes the property of each node while the adjacency matrix $\mathbf{A}$ characterizes the relationships between each node.
 Let the number of edge types be $b$ and the number of node types be $c$, then we have $\mathbf{A} \in \{0,1\}^{n\times n\times b}$ and $\mathbf{X} \in \{0, 1\}^{n \times c}$, where $\mathbf{A}_{ijk} = 1$ when there exists an edge with type $k$ between the $i^{th}$ and $j^{th}$ nodes, otherwise $0$.

-\subsection{Problem Formulation}

-Molecule generation and optimization are closely related, but not all existing works on molecule generation involve optimization due to it is a further problem.
-Existing works involving optimization should propose a novel generative model for molecule generation first and then consider optimizing generated molecules for desired properties.
+We can also represent the molecular graph using the node feature matrix $\mathbf{X}$ and the adjacency matrix $\mathbf{A}$, i.e., $G=(\mathbf{A},\mathbf{X})$.

+\subsection{\textbf{Problem Formulation}}